WK Kellogg Co

 WK Kellogg Co (Note: The official legal name of the company, as registered with the Delaware secretary of state and the U.S. Securities and Exchange Commission, does not follow the traditional American English convention of terminating the abbreviation "Co" (for Company) with a period.) is an American food manufacturing company, split from Kellogg's on October 2, 2023, and headquartered in Battle Creek, Michigan.
-It was formed in October 2023 as part of Kellogg's spin-off of its North American cereal business, and it existed as an independent company for about two years.
+It was formed in October 2023 as part of Kellogg's spin-off of its North American breakfast cereal business, and it existed as an independent company for about two years before being acquired.

-It was purchased by Ferrero in September 2025.
+It was purchased by Ferrero SpA in September 2025.